gustav-el/RoboDrive/planning/original plan.md

 thorugh an MQTT broker which
 controlls a dc motor and a servo.
 The dc motor is responsible for the car being able to drive forward/backward meanwhile the servo makes sure the car can turn.

+# How will it work?

+* You connect to the MQTT broker
+* Send packages from the website
+* The Esp receives the packages and adjust the speed and turns on/off the motor accordingly

 # Goals
 My goal with this project is to make a a fully functional driving car with some additional features.